danb0b/website_hugo_framework/content/modules/python/python-development.md

 * Strongly encourage you to learn about licensing.
 The future of your work depends on it.
 * Copyright and who owns it.
-* “What is Open source?”
+* "What is Open source?"
   * Ability to see/use/change/release others’ code?
   * Ability to use others’ code with your code
 * Copyright vs copyleft